dpmartin42/dpmartin42.github.io/_posts/2016-03-01-food-findr.md

 To help with the transition from academia to data science, I participated in the inaugural session of the [Insight Health Data Science](http://insighthealthdata.com/) program in Boston, MA back in July 2015.
 As part of the program, the first four weeks are spent creating a data science project that typically comes in the form of an interactive web application on a (health-related) topic of your choosing.
 After going through a few ideas in my head, I decided to focus on a project that would give me some NLP/webscraping experience, and (arguably more importantly) get me acquainted with the massive number of restaurants in the Greater Boston area.

-Given that the focus of Insight was on health, I wanted to come up with a way to try and identify which restaurants in town are healthier then others purely based on the text found in the menu.
+Given that the focus of Insight was on health, I wanted to come up with a way to try and identify which restaurants in town are healthier than others purely based on the text found in the menu.
 Now, this isn't a trivial problem as restaurants rarely release information regarding the caloric content or relative portion sizes of their dishes.
 Additionally, many restaurants publish their menus on their website in a non-standard pdf format.

 After some research, I ultimately decided on using the following workflow: